 Covid has been a thing for almost a year now.
 While the landscape isn’t quite one of a dystopian future ravaged by a worldwide pandemic just yet, the current climate is anything but normal.
 Every part of life has been affected, including moving home.

-The rental market, in particular, needed to adapt to a world with social distancing.
-It was sent into a deep slumber along with the rest of the property market, but people still need to move.
+The rental market, in particular, had to adapt to a world with social distancing.
+It was sent into a deep slumber along with the rest of the property market at first, but people still needed to move home.
 And so it’s picked up again in the last few months, with rents even rising in some places.

-But there are longer-term questions to be asked, especially around the banning of evictions and what that could mean in the long term.
-That’s why we’ve put this guide together, looking at some of the issues landlords could face as a result of Covid and how they can navigate the current climate.
+But longer-term questions need asking, especially around the banning of evictions and what that could mean further down the line.
+In this guide, we’re looking at some of the issues landlords face as a result of Covid and how they can navigate the current climate.

 The section 21 conundrum